AhmedFawzy97/elzero-course/README.md

 # elzero-course
-For learning git &amp; github from elzero course.
+For learning git and github from elzero course.